ArminH69/Neuronal-selectivity-for-CCGP/README.md

     independent pseudopopulation realizations.
 13. Summary of geometric measures across neuronal-composition scenarios.
 14. Correlation of category-axis alignment and category-axis strength with CCGP.
+15. SENSITIVITY ANALYSIS: SCENARIO-LEVEL CORRELATIONS
-15. Partial-correlation analysis controlling for neuronal composition and the alternative geometric measure, including FDR correction.
+16. Partial-correlation analysis controlling for neuronal composition and the alternative geometric measure, including FDR correction.
-16. Visualization of the relationships between geometric measures and CCGP.
+17. Visualization of the relationships between geometric measures and CCGP.
-17. Regression analyses relating neuronal composition, population geometry, and CCGP.
+18. Regression analyses relating neuronal composition, population geometry, and CCGP.
-18. Mediation analysis testing whether category-axis alignment mediates the relationship between category-like neuron number and CCGP.
+19. Mediation analysis testing whether category-axis alignment mediates the relationship between category-like neuron number and CCGP.
-19. Bootstrap estimation of the mediation effect using 5,000 resamples.
+20. Bootstrap estimation of the mediation effect using 5,000 resamples.
+21. EAVE-ONE-CATEGORY-NEURON-OUT SENSITIVITY ANALYSIS

 The population manipulation increases the number of category-like neurons (0, 5, 10, and 13) while keeping the identity-like population fixed at